Healthy Homes Assessment Kelburn

 Kelburn Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement throughout Kelburn and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Kelburn and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove conformance with the Healthy Homes Standard that apply or will be in force during the tenure of your rental home.
+• Landlords and property managers must keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2024